The Estate Tax Closing Letter

 Estate Taxes at the State Level

-Among states that impose their estate taxes, the thresholds are typically much lower than the federal $5.45 exemption.
-The exemption is only $675,000 in New Jersey as of 2016.
+Among states that impose their estate taxes, the thresholds are typically much lower than the federal exemption.
+As an example, the 2016 New Jersey exemption was only $675,000.

 Fifteen states and the District of Columbia had an estate tax as of 2018 according to the nonprofit Tax Foundation.
 Among these, several are working to increase their exemptions or otherwise change this status.

 - The District of Columbia is in the process of phasing in a higher exemption amount.

 - New York and Maryland are working to increase their exemption amount to match that at the federal level and expect to accomplish this by 2019.

 - Tennessee's estate tax phased out entirely in 2016.